Help for Homeowners

 Using websites--and selecting the right ones like Georgiaturf.com--is part of this educational process.
 Reading and understanding research findings as presented in books such as the Georgia Pest Management Handbook is another integral part.
 Extension strives to answer the needs of the home gardener in the most efficient and friendly way possible.

 Our office now has a part time Horticulture P.A to answer any of your questions regarding lawn and garden issues.
 L.A Brandau is a Master Gardener and would love to hear from you!
-Please feel free to email her your questions and/or pictures at firstname.lastname@example.org
+She is in the office Tuesday-Thursday from 9AM-3PM.
+Please feel free to call the office at 478-987-2028, or email her your questions and/or pictures at email@example.com

 Pest Management Resource